Personal data collected is on a voluntary basis

 - Where an individual submits that individual’s personal data for the purposes of membership.

-- An individual who does not wish LCS to retain his or her personal data may give reasonable written notice to LCS to withdraw his or her consent to the retention of his or her personal data.
-LCS will cease to retain personal data about the person within a reasonable time from receiving such written notice of withdrawal unless there are circumstances under which retention does not require the individual’s consent.
+An individual who does not wish JCC to retain his or her personal data may give reasonable written notice to JCC to withdraw his or her consent to the retention of his or her personal data.
+JCC will cease to retain personal data about the person within ten (10) business days from receiving such written notice of withdrawal (pending the complexity and consequences and legal liability affecting your rights and our relationship with you) unless there are circumstances under which retention does not require the individual’s consent.

-- Where an individual withdraws his or her consent for LCS to collect, use or disclose his or her personal data, LCS may no longer be able to carry out the purposes set out in Part 3 above for or in relation to the individual.
+Where an individual withdraws his or her consent for JCC to collect, use or disclose his or her personal data, JCC may no longer be able to carry out the purposes set out in Part 3 above for or in relation to the individual.

-- An individual who wishes to make a request, or to lodge a complaint to LCS pertaining to any matters relating to the PDPA, may make a written request or lodge a written complaint by doing one of the following:
+An individual who wishes to make a request, or to lodge a complaint to JCC pertaining to any matters relating to the PDPA, may make a written request or lodge a written complaint by doing one of the following:

 - visiting the Church Office and filling in a written request or complaint;